Root Canal Therapy

 What is a Root Canal?

-Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
-In order to save the tooth, the pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special, medicated, dental materials, which restore the tooth to its full function.
-Root canal treatment is highly successful and usually lasts a lifetime, although on occasion, a tooth will have to be retreated due to new infections.
+Root canal therapy is necessary when a tooth's nerve is compromised by decay or infection.
+To preserve the tooth, the pulp (the living tissue inside the tooth), along with the nerves, bacteria, and any decay, is removed.
+The resulting space is then filled with specialized, medicated dental materials that restore the tooth’s full functionality.
+This treatment is highly successful and can typically last a lifetime, although there may be instances where retreatment is required due to new infections.

 Signs and symptoms for possible root canal therapy: